It’s easy to feel out of your element when you first come across the concept of marketing automation.

 - or start charging your clients extra.

-Neither of these solutions are perfect.
+Neither of these solutions is perfect.

 The situation can change, however, if you transfer more tasks to your marketing automation platform.